mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

 | BasicTimeSeries has seven internal attributes that are accessible via
   getters and (when absolutely necessary) can be set by the user with setters.
-  Most are best understood from the class documentation, but one is worth noting here.
+  Most are best understood from the class documentation, but one is worth highlighting here.
 A concept we borrowed from seismic reflection is the idea of marking data dead or alive; a boolean concept.
 There are methods to ask if the data are alive or dead (live() and dead() respectively) and setters to force live (set_live()) or dead (kill()).
 An important